 What are the main principles involved in the recruitment of employees?
 Our guidance should help you avoid mistakes, as well as ensure that your recruitment process improves and you take on better employees as well.
-If you are an employer in the London area we, at Tish Press & Company, can provide you with assistance or any additional information required.
+If you are an employer in the Shenfield area we, at Tish Press & Company, can provide you with assistance or any additional information required.

 Most claims for discrimination in recruitment have no maximum limit.